 4. Speed: Companies should be able to develop, test, and optimize the bots quickly and in a few hours or less.

 5. Scalability: Organizations should not choose RPA software requiring them to deploy desktop or virtualized robots.
 You should look for centrally managed and massive RPA platforms.

 Which Businesses Use Robot process automation?

-The numerous companies that take RPA include Walmart, Deutsche Bank, AT&T, Vanguard, Ernst & Young, Walgreens, Anthem and American Express Global Business Travel.
+The numerous companies that take RPA include Walmart, Deutsche Bank, AT&T, Vanguard, Ernst & Young, Walgreens, Anthem, and American Express Global Business Travel.
 We have done RPA and trained it on workers ‘ performance of these duties, “said Thompson, who used a comparable solution in his previous position as CIO at Western Union.
-The CIO of American Express Global Business Travel, David Thompson, automates the process to cancel and refund the airline tickets
+The CIO of American Express Global Business Travel, David Thompson, automates cancelling and refunding airline tickets.

-In this article, we have seen what is RPA, How it works, how to start the RPA along with its application and advantages.
+In this article, we have seen RPA, How it works, how to start the RPA, and its application and advantages.
 I hope this article will help you.

 This article is a guide to what is RPA.
-Here we have discuss how does it work, how to start the RPA along with its application and advantages.
+Here we have discussed how it works, how to start the RPA, and its application and advantages.
 You can also go through our other suggested articles to learn more –